-You can find 100s of guides how to connect a Raspberry Pi to a network online, even I wrote about connecting it in 4 steps, setting a static IP, or enabling SSH via USB.
+You can find 100s of guides on how to connect a Raspberry Pi to a network online, even I wrote about connecting it in 4 steps, setting a static IP, or enabling SSH via USB.
 However unless your board has Ethernet, and you can plug it somewhere, getting your Raspberry Pi online will require a keyboard, screen or working SSH connection.
-With this tip you can configure Raspberry Pi Zero, Raspberry Pi 3A+ WiFi without keyboard or cables in seconds.
+With this tip, you can configure any Raspberry Pi WiFi without a keyboard or cables in seconds.

 Raspberry Pi Zero, Raspberry Pi 3A+ WiFi without cables